About SEEGER® Rings

 Carbon Spring Steel

-Seeger selects raw material based on its performance characteristics , such as a high modulus of elasticity, high yield point, high elastic elongation and good hardening abilities; which are best achieved by spring steels in accordance with DIN 17222.
-The material C75S, material No. 1.1248 is a good example.
+Seeger-Orbis selects raw material based on its performance characteristics, such as a high modulus of elasticity, high yield point, high elastic elongation and good hardening abilities; which are best achieved by spring steels in accordance with DIN 17222.
+The material C75S, material No. 1.1248, is a good example.
 This is a high-purity carbon spring steel with a low phosphorus and sulphur content.
-This material along with Mk 58, and spring steel wire in accordance with DIN 17223 are the primary steels used to manufacture Seeger retaining systems.
+This material, along with Mk 58 and spring steel wire in accordance with DIN 17223, are the primary steels used to manufacture Seeger retaining systems.

-This material is an austenitic corrosion-proof stainless steel which is particularly suitable for work hardening.
-Both Seeger rings to DIN 471/472 with dimensions of more than 100 mm nominal diameter (concentric form) and circlips SW/SB can be manufactured from this material.
+2. Designation: X l2 CrNi 17 7, Material Number 1.4310 This material is an austenitic, corrosion-proof stainless steel which is particularly suitable for work hardening.
+Both SEEGER® rings to DIN 471/472 with dimensions of more than 100 mm nominal diameter (concentric form) and snap rings SW/SB can be manufactured from this material.

-Although it has a high strength, this material has a lower elastic deformation than spring steel.
-Rings manufactured from this bronze therefore tend towards plastic deformations in the higher-stress smaller dimensions, although, a tight fit in the groove is almost always guaranteed.
-In comparison with spring steel, this material's lower modulus of elasticity (115000 N/mm2) results in a reduction in its load bearing capacity and its detaching speed.
-Tin bronze is however, antimagnetic and, even at low temperatures, shows no tendencies towards embrittlement.
+Tin Bronze CuSn8, Material Number: 2.1020.34, DIN 17662 Although it has a high strength, this material has a lower elastic deformation than spring steel.
+Therefore, rings manufactured from this bronze tend toward plastic deformations in the higher-stress smaller dimensions; although, a tight fit in the groove is almost always guaranteed.
+In comparison with spring steel, this material's lower modulus of elasticity (115.000 N/mm²) results in a reduction in its load bearing capacity and its detaching speed.
+However, tin bronze is antimagnetic, and even at low temperatures, shows no tendencies towards embrittlement.

 - extreme toughness and thus higher permanent strength and a reduced risk of hardening cracks and better elimination of stress peaks